Barista Competition: The Battle of the Baskets

-After spending a few weeks testing out some of the new players in the ‘fancy filter basket’ space, we have seen some huge improvements in the taste, extraction yield, and efficiency of our shot making.
+After spending a few weeks testing out some of the new players in the ‘fancy filter basket’ space, we have seen some huge improvements in the taste, extraction yield, and efficiency of our shot creating.
 At a time where the cost of running a cafe is at an all time high, there is suddenly a big opportunity for cafes to save time and money.
-For anyone who is considering a machine upgrade, hold that thought for a second due to the fact that you could very well achieve the level-up in quality you desire for less than a couple of hundred bucks.
+For anyone who is considering a machine upgrade, hold that thought for a second due to the truth that you could very well achieve the level-up in quality you desire for less than a couple of hundred bucks.

-More than a decade ago, Vince Fedele set the gold fundamental for modern filter baskets with the launch of VST baskets.
+More than a decade ago, Vince Fedele set the gold standard for modern filter baskets with the launch of VST baskets.
 These were revolutionary at the time, and were rapidly adopted in specialty coffee.
 In the following years, this technology didn’t see any significant changes.
-But in just the past year or two, a slew of challengers have suddenly appeared, promising more holes, faster flow, and higher and more even extractions.
+But in actually the past year or two, a slew of challengers have suddenly appeared, promising more holes, faster flow, and higher and more even extractions.

 New Kids on the Diffusion Block

 The new designs, by manufacturers such as Weber Workshops, Sworksdesign, and Wafo, operate on broadly similar principles.
 They are designed to have straighter sides, and for the basket holes to go as close as possible to the edge of the puck, allowing more even extraction of the coffee around the edge of the basket.
-They are made to tighter tolerances, and designed to warp less under the high pressures found in espresso machines.
-Nevertheless the most significant difference, compared with previous filter baskets, is that they allow much faster flow, thereby allowing baristas to grind finer and extract higher than ever before.
+They are made to tighter tolerances, and designed to warp less under the high pressures found in espresso coffee machines.
+But the biggest difference, compared with previous filter baskets, is that they allow much faster flow, thereby allowing baristas to grind finer and extract higher than ever before.

 In older basket designs, on the other hand, the holes don’t extend all the way to the edge.
 “In regions without holes, water will flow to the bottom, hit a wall and then travel horizontally to find the nearest exit,” Sheldon says.
 “The flow velocity here will be slower than the water paths that happen to line up with a hole in the basket.
 Water will always prefer flowing through paths of less or least resistance — leading to locally higher extraction and leaving other areas under-extracted.”